IndigoCoke390/iplookup/README.md

 # iplookup
-This is a Python app i created that looks ip ips
+This is a Python app i created that looks up ips.